wpwupingwp/OGU/README.md

 The "-tmin" and "-tmax" are used to screen primer candidates.
 It uses BLAST results to set the location of primers on each template sequence and calculates the average lengths of the products.
-Because of the variance of species, the same locus may have differenct lengths in different species, plus with the stretching of the alignment that gaps were added during the aligning, please consider adding some *margins* for these two options.
+Because of the variance of species, the same locus may have different lengths in different species, plus with the stretching of the alignment that gaps were added during the aligning, please consider adding some *margins* for these two options.